gerardcarroll/s00009509/README.md

 * Sorting of Order List by Total value of order(Ascending and Descending)
 * Clicking via a button, to show the list of Albums in that Order
 * A Back button to revert back to previous page/view
+* Implemented a small Partial View for DateTime String in a Template

 ---